spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `mkdir -p secrets/deployments/$DEPLOYMENT_NAME`
 - `cd secrets/deployments/$DEPLOYMENT_NAME`

-In the AWS console, find the URL of the secrets repository by navigating to **Services → CodeCommit → Repositories** and click on the repository named *<deployment-name>-secrets*.
+In the AWS console, find the URL of the secrets repository by navigating to **Services → CodeCommit → Repositories** and click on the repository named *deployment-name-secrets*.
 Click on the drop-down button called "Clone URL" and select "Clone HTTPS".
 The copied URL should look something like https://git-codecommit.us-east-1.amazonaws.com/v1/repos/deployment-name-secrets.

 Next, assume the deployment-admin role and clone the repository: